Skip to content

 Set maximum weight based on actual package specifications.
 This prevents overloading and shipping problems.

-Problem: The “Edit” button doesn’t work or I can’t save the package.
+Problem: The “Add” button doesn’t work or I can’t save the package.

 Solutions: